 Dr. Lodge McCammon’s instructional methods, research, stories, and songs have inspired thousands around the world to make significant changes in the way they teach and learn.
 Most notably, he has developed resources and strategies that have helped many instructors move from passive, lecture-based classrooms toward active, student-centered learning environments.

 Dr. Lodge McCammon is an international education consultant who provides professional services, including keynote speeches, workshops, curriculum development, and a variety of training programs.
-He works with school districts, universities, nonprofits, and businesses (e.g., Palm Beach Schools, Rutgers University, Discovery Education, Microsoft, SAS) and has given his unique keynote speeches at events like the Midwest Education Technology Conference, Boyertown Area School District Tech Fest and University of Maine System Faculty Institute.
+He works with school districts, universities, nonprofits, and businesses (e.g., Palm Beach Schools, Rutgers University, Discovery Education, Microsoft, SAS) and has given his unique keynote speeches at events like the Midwest Education Technology Conference, Boyertown Area School District Tech Fest and the University of the West Indies Open Lecture.

 His career began in 2003 at Wakefield High School in Raleigh, North Carolina, where he taught Civics and AP Economics.
 He received a Ph.D. from NC State University in 2008 and continued his work by developing innovative classroom strategies (e.g., paperslide videos, music-based teaching) and sharing them with students, teachers, and schools around the world.